DHTMLX/gantt-docs/data/api/gantt_onajaxerror_event.md

 @template:	api_event
 @descr:
 The event is blockable.
-Return false to cancel further processing.
+Returning false will stop further processing of the AJAX request